thumb

 1) an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

-1a- an ability to identify the principles of engineering, science, and mathematics.
+1a) Demonstrate the ability to identify and understand the principles of engineering, science, and mathematics.

-1b- an ability to formulate complex engineering problems based on the principles of engineering, science, and mathematics.
+1b) Formulate complex engineering problems by applying the principles of engineering, science, and mathematics.

-1c- an ability to apply engineering, science, and mathematics principles to solve complex engineering problems.
+1c) Apply engineering, science, and mathematics principles to develop solutions for complex engineering problems.

 2) an ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

-2a- an ability to produce a clear needs statement in a design project, identify design problem constraints, and establish criteria for solutions acceptability and desirability.
+2a.
+Produce a clear needs statement for a design project, identify constraints, and establish criteria for acceptable and desirable solutions.

-2b- an ability to evaluate and analyze the economics of an engineering problem solution and to use appropriate analysis techniques to characterize and respond to risks in product or process design.
+2b.
+Evaluate and analyze the economic aspects of engineering solutions, and use appropriate techniques to assess and manage risks in product or process design.

 3) an ability to communicate effectively with a range of audiences.